ikikika/learning/asyncthunk/readme.md

 6. Export all of the automatically generated hooks.
 7. Connect API to store.
 Reducer, middleware and listeners.
 8. Export hooks from store/index.js file.
+9. Use hooks in component

-Step 1: Make fetch, create and delete apis for albums and photos.
+// Step 1: Make fetch, create and delete apis for albums and photos.

 ```
 State = {